In an 8-week study with 38 people, onion juice was successfully used for hair loss with observable hair re-growth in almost all the participants.

 A dermatologist who specializes in hair loss will likely have the latest insight on effective treatments, as well as up-and-coming treatment possibilities.
 And they may even be able to provide you with information on other treatment options, including laser therapy and scalp massage.

 Remember that seeing your doctor is not giving up.
-In fact, it is a great way to be sure you are using everything within your power to fight hair loss and even regrow your hair.
+It is a great way to be sure you are using everything within your power to fight hair loss and even regrow your hair.

 Conclusion